darxkies/k8s-tew/README.md

 * -i - The IP of the node
 * -x - Each node needs a unique number.
 Do not reuse this number even though the node does not exist anymore.
 * -l - The role of the node in the cluster: controller and/or worker and/or storage

+__NOTE__: Make sure the IP address of the node matches the public network set using the configuration argument --public-network.

 ### Add Local Node
 k8s-tew is also able to start a cluster on the local computer and for that the local computer has to be added as a node: